Knowledge Centre

 The parishes

-More importantly in respect of the political system of the Island is the role that the parishes play in the States Assembly.
-That role is lessened after the 2022 reforms but the constituencies for deputies are still parish-based.
-More importantly, each of the 12 constables is ex-officio a member of the assembly with the same rights and responsibilities as other members, which means that the smaller parishes in terms of population are better represented.
-The bulk of the work of the constables is at the parish-level, so their status is an unusual one and the workload is such that the position has become less attractive, most elections for constable being uncontested.
-On average, the constables are less involved in the Assembly and Government than other members.
-For example, currently only two constables are members of the Council of Ministers and two are assistant ministers.
+More importantly, in respect of the political system of the Island, is the role that the parishes play in the States Assembly.
+That role is lessened after the 2022 reforms, but the constituencies for deputies are still parish-based.
+More importantly, each of the 12 constables is, by virtue of the role, a member of the Assembly with the same rights and responsibilities as other members, which means that the parishes with smaller populations are better represented.
+The bulk of the work of the constables is at the parish-level, so their status is an unusual one.
+The workload is such that the position has become less attractive, with most elections for constable being uncontested.
+On average, the constables are less involved in the Assembly and government than other members.
+At present, only two constables are members of the Council of Ministers, and two are assistant ministers.

 Legislation

-Laws are made in Jersey in much the same way as in other places.
-The legal provisions on legislation are set out in the Legislation (Jersey) Law 2021.
-Most proposals for a law are made by the Government but individual members of the States Assembly are also able to propose a new law or an amendment to an existing law.
-Prior to a law being drafted there may well have been an extensive period of preparation and public consultation and possibly consultation on a draft of the proposed law.
-This is to ensure that the implications of what is being proposed are assessed and understood.
 The first formal stage is for the proposal to be lodged in the States Assembly.
 It is at this stage that the full text of the proposed law is made public.
 There are then a number of opportunities for it to be to be debated by the States Assembly and for amendments to be proposed and considered.
-The States Assembly approves the final version, which is then submitted to the Ministry of Justice in the UK for formal approval by the Privy Council, which is normally done as a matter of course as the officials in Jersey ensure that there is nothing in the law that would conflict with the UK’s international obligations.
+The States Assembly approves the final version, which is then submitted to the Ministry of Justice in the UK for formal approval by the Privy Council.
+This is normally done as a matter of course as the officials in Jersey ensure that there is nothing in the law that would conflict with the UK’s international obligations.
 The law is then formally registered by the Royal Court in Jersey.
 A new law does not normally come into effect immediately, but rather on days either specified in the law or made under provisions in the law.
 This is to give ample opportunity for any necessary new arrangements to be put into place and for those specifically affected by the law to have due notice of it.

 The Jersey Legal Information Board website has a comprehensive database of all current and pending laws.